 Tests are designed to measure knowledge of the presented course material for the corresponding chapters.
 The exams are worth 20% of the overall grade.
 The exams consist of items designed to assist students with synthesizing, understanding, and critically thinking about the important points of the readings.
 There will be approximately 30-40 questions on the exams.
 Exams questions will consist of a mixture of multiple choice, true/false, or entirely essay.
-Questions for each exam will only cover theories from chapters that were completed prior to the exam date.
 There will be a total of three exams.
 Exams will take place during a scheduled class day and the time for exams are approximately 60 minutes.
 In addition to the required text, the course will utilize video presentations and additional handouts that concern issues pertinent to criminology.
 Information from all sources (textbooks, lectures, video presentations, readings) may be included in course examinations.
 Examinations should be taken as scheduled.
 No makeup examinations will be allowed except under documented emergencies.